thomasabishop/eolas/Mathematics/Algebra/Logarithms.md

 ---
-tags:
+categories:
   - Mathematics
-  - Algebra
-  - logarithms
+tags: [algebra]
 ---
 Most simply a logarithm is a way of answering the question:

  >